Four Oath Keepers convicted of Jan. 6 seditious conspiracy

 It was one of the most serious cases brought so far in the sweeping Jan.
 6 investigation, which continues to grow two years after the riot.
 The Justice Department has charged nearly 1,000 people in the riot and the tally increases by the week.

+“We didn’t really think that in the 15 days of trial testimony the government really had a good day," Shipley said.

+Vallejo left the courthouse without speaking to reporters.
+Joseph Hackett’s attorney, Angela Halim, declined to comment after the verdict.

-Prosecutors told jurors that Oath Keepers leader Stewart Rhodes and his band of extremists began shortly after the 2020 election to prepare an armed rebellion to keep Trump in power.
+Prosecutors told jurors that Rhodes and his band of extremists began shortly after the 2020 election to prepare an armed rebellion to keep Trump in power.
 Messages show Rhodes and the Oath Keepers discussing the prospect of a “bloody” civil war and the need to keep Biden out of the White House.

 “Our democracy was under attack, but for the defendants it was everything they trained for and a moment to celebrate,” prosecutor Louis Manzo told jurors in his closing argument.